Stearic acid

-Occurrence and production

-Stearic acid is more abundant in animal fat (up to 30%) than in vegetable fat (typically <5%).
-The important exceptions are the foods cocoa butter (34%) and shea butter, where the stearic acid content (as a triglyceride) is 28–45%.
+Production

-In terms of its biosynthesis, stearic acid is produced from carbohydrates via the fatty acid synthesis machinery wherein acetyl-CoA contributes two-carbon building blocks.
+In terms of its biosynthesis, stearic acid is produced from palmitoyl-CoA, with malonyl-CoA a two-carbon building block (after decarboxylation).

 Stearic acid is obtained from fats and oils by the saponification of the triglycerides using hot water (about 100 °C).
 The resulting mixture is then distilled.
 Commercial stearic acid is often a mixture of stearic and palmitic acids, although purified stearic acid is available.
 Commercially, oleic acid, as found in palm and soy, can be hydrogenated to give stearic acid.

-Uses
+Uses and occurrence

 In general, the applications of stearic acid exploit its bifunctional character, with a polar head group that can be attached to metal cations and a nonpolar chain that confers solubility in organic solvents.
 The combination leads to uses as a surfactant and softening agent.
 Stearic acid undergoes the typical reactions of saturated carboxylic acids, a notable one being reduction to stearyl alcohol, and esterification with a range of alcohols.
 This is used in a large range of manufactures, from simple to complex electronic devices.

-As food additive
+Food

+Of the saturated fatty acids consumed in the United States, stearic acid consumption is second (26% of total saturated fatty acid intake) to palmitic acid (56% of total saturated fatty acid intake).
+Stearic acid is more abundant in animal fat (up to 33% in beef liver) than in vegetable fat (typically less than 5%).
+The important exceptions are the foods cocoa butter (34%) and shea butter, where the stearic acid content (as a triglyceride) is 28–45%.
+Examples of the use of stearic acid in food manufacturing include baked goods, frozen dairy products, gelatins, puddings, hard candy, and nonalcoholic beverages.

 Stearic acid (E number E570) is found in some foods.

-Soaps, cosmetics, detergents
+Soaps and cosmetics

 Stearic acid is mainly used in the production of detergents, soaps, and cosmetics such as shampoos and shaving cream products.
 Stearate soap, such as sodium stearate, could be made from stearic acid but instead are usually produced by saponification of stearic acid-containing triglycerides.
 Esters of stearic acid with ethylene glycol (glycol stearate and glycol distearate) are used to produce a pearly effect in shampoos, soaps, and other cosmetic products.
-Detergents are obtained from amides and quaternary alkylammonium derivatives of stearic acid.